mangalamjain20-ux/Student-Expense-Manager/README.md

 ## Overview

-Student Expense Manager is a simple Python-based application designed to help students manage and track their daily expenses and budget.
+Student Expense Manager is a Python-based command-line application designed to help students manage their daily expenses and budget.

-The application allows users to add expenses, view saved expenses, set a budget, search for expenses, and generate a basic expense report.
+The project allows users to add and view expenses, set a budget, search for expenses, generate expense reports, validate input, and store expense data in a CSV file.

 ## Features

 * Add new expenses
-* View all expenses
+* View all saved expenses
 * Search expenses by name
-* Set a personal budget
+* Set a student budget
 * Calculate total expenses
-* Display remaining budget
+* Show remaining budget
-* Show budget warning when expenses exceed the budget
+* Display a warning when the budget is exceeded
-* Save expenses in a CSV file
-* Load saved expenses when the program starts
 * Validate user input
+* Store expense data in a CSV file
 * Automated testing using Python unittest

-## Technologies Used
+## Technologies

-* Python
+* Python 3
-* CSV
+* CSV file handling
 * Python unittest
 * Visual Studio Code
 * GitHub